 Luke Scott is a Scottish Baritone studying for his Masters at the Guildhall School of Music and Drama, London, under the tutelage of Gary Coward.
 He has recently graduated from the Royal Northern College of Music where he studied under Thomas Schulze.

 On the opera stage Luke was accepted onto the Buxton International Opera Festival’s Young Artist Programme where he performed in their productions of Verdi’s Alzira and Mozart’s Idomeneo.
 Luke helped to co-produce a production of The Telephone by Menotti in which he performed the role of Ben, it was performed in the Carol Nash Recital Room in the RNCM.
 Luke recently performed as part of the chorus for British Youth Opera’s production of The Enchanted Island by Jeremy Sams.
-After a successful audition process, Luke is now part of the freelancers list for the Dutch National Opera in Amsterdam, Netherlands.
+After a successful audition process.

 On the concert platform, Luke has sang as a soloist for the London Symphony Orchestra’s Community Choir and for Pushkin House’s Rachmaninoff concert series.
 He has also been a soloist in Rameau’s In Convertendo, and covered the role of Christus in Bach’s St. John’s Passion.
 He performed as a soloist as part of the RNCM Songster’s Day of Song concert series.